-Recently, a colleague asked me what books I would recommend to as essential reading.
+Recently, a colleague asked me what books I would recommend as an essential reading list.
 I have become quite a fan of many different business books over time, and I’d like to share them with you.
 I present my Essential Reading List for Aspiring Information Technology Leaders:

 Playing to Win by Roger Martin and A.G.
 Lafley: This book is the entry point to understanding the creation of business strategies.
 Playing to Win illustrates the differences between a business plan and strategic management.
 The information in this book comes in very handy for aspiring information technology leaders learning how to align corporate strategy with the strategy of your team.